 The disc brakes on our woom mountain bike make loud squealing noises / there’s an oily film on the brake calipers.
 What can I do?

-The safety of your child is of the utmost importance to us, which is why we carry out regular quality and safety controls before any bikes are shipped.
+Nothing is more important to us than the safety of your child, which is why we carry out regular quality and safety controls before any bikes are shipped.
 During one of our regular quality and safety controls, we found some isolated incidents of residue from lubricant used within the assembly process of the Promax disc brakes, which come on our mountain bike models (woom OFF, woom OFF AIR, woom UP).
-In certain circumstances, there is a small chance that traces found on brake calipers could end up contaminating the brake pads.
+In certain circumstances, there is a small possibility that traces found on brake calipers could end up contaminating the brake pads.

 How could the residue have got here?